 5 Ways To Overcome Central Tendency Bias In Performance ReviewsHave you ever been seen a performance review that felt off-kilter?
 Maybe the ratings were way too high, or the feedback was negative even though the employee had done a great job.
 Maybe the person giving the review didn’t know the employee very well.
 This can be due to central tendency bias – a psychological phenomenon that often affects performance reviews.
 To make matters worse, central tendency bias is often invisible to those affected.
 However, there are ways to overcome central tendency bias and give accurate performance reviews that reflect what’s happening on the ground.
-Read on for details!
+Let’s explore!

 What Is Central Tendency Bias?In simple terms, central tendency bias is the tendency of people to rate most items towards the middle of the scale.
 Managers often use central tendency bias when conducting performance reviews.
 Effectively, in the context of performance reviews, most people are given average scores.
 For example, if an employee has achieved a rating of 4 out of 5 stars on their last performance review, managers would likely give the average score as 3.5.
 However, if the same employee had only achieved 2 out of 5 stars on their last performance review, they may receive a rating of 3 in this scenario.
 This is because central tendency bias dictates that most ratings will be towards the middle – meaning that it’s more probable for someone to receive a rating close to or at 3.5 than for them to receive a rating closer to or at 1.
 Resultantly, we can see that the entire purpose of conducting performance reviews gets diluted due to moderation.
 Learn more about biases that impact managers at work: How To Overcome The 10 Most Common Manager Biases At Work?